 When it comes to comfort, every little bit helps when temperatures soar above 100° outside.
 Things can get extremely hot here in Texas, which is why it’s so important to treat your AC kindly.
 By following these steps, you can help your AC tremendously by lowering the stress on the system and improving the temperature inside.

 Use Your Blinds and Curtains

 The sun is the source of all the heat on our planet.
-It’s no wonder that just a little bit of shade can provide a huge difference in temperature.
+It’s no wonder that just a little bit of shade can provide a massive difference in temperature.
 If you have a lot of rooms in your home that get direct sunlight, it might look pretty, but you’re shooting yourself in the foot.
-Sunlight contributes to temperature rise, which means you’re actively increasing the temperature in rooms where there’s a lot of sunlight.
-By closing your curtains or lowering your blinds, you’ll decrease the temperature of your home and make it easier on your air conditioner to cool it!
+Sunlight contributes to temperature rise, which means you’re actively increasing the temperature in rooms with a lot of sunlight.
+By closing your curtains or lowering your blinds, you’ll decrease the temperature of your home and make it easier for your air conditioner to cool it!

 Use a Ceiling Fan

 Ceiling fans are wonderful when paired with air conditioners.
 Sometimes there are large rooms in our homes that take a while to cool off.
 Ceiling fans can help with this!

 Ceiling fans help by circulating air and making a room feel cooler than it is.
 When combined with fresh, cool air from your air conditioner, a ceiling fan will be able to circulate that air and make your home feel a few degrees lower than it is.

 Before you say anything, we understand how this sounds.
 Why would you raise the temperature on your air conditioner when it’s so hot outside?
 Stay tuned—there’s a method to our madness!